peterspeeder/6502-cpu-emulator-/README.md

 # 6502-cpu-emulator-
-A very simple(for now) 6502 cpu emulator that can only handle one instruction
+A very simple(for now) 6502 cpu emulator that can only execute one instruction

 ##  compile
 ```